4d/docs/website/translated_docs/es/Project/compiler.md

 ![](assets/en/Project/compilerWin2.png)

-Double-click on each error detected to open the method or class concerned directly in the 4D method editor.
+Double-click on each error detected to open the method or class concerned directly in the 4D Code Editor.
 The line containing the error is highlighted and the type of error is displayed in the syntax area of the window.

 Use the **Previous Error** / **Next Error** commands of the **Method** menu to navigate from one error to the next.